Jeanne Frankel, Knight of Bahá’u’lláh

 Through the efforts of Jeanne and her mother, the first Local Spiritual Assembly of the Bahá’ís of Penang was formed during Ridvan 1958 with Mrs. Keong Hean Kok, Miss Lily Janz, Mrs. Shantha Sundram, Mrs. Myra Ong Hak Lim, Mr. Ong Kim Seng, Mr. Chew Swee Seng, Dr. Chellie J. Sundram, Mr. N. Jegathesan and Dr. P.K.
 Rao.
 This assembly later evolved as the mother assembly of the northern region in Malaysia.

 Incidentally it was only just before the election of the first Local Spiritual Assembly of Penang in 1958, that the long-awaited visa for Cocos Keeling Islands arrived.
 Unfortunately, the authorities charged US $ 500 per head per month.
 As this was a very huge and unaffordable amount, Jeanne and her mother decided to decline the offer.
-After the Ridvan elections they left for Singapore.
+Some time after the Ridvan elections they left for Singapore.
 The new community of Penang sent them off to the railway station in Butterworth, across in the mainland to head to Singapore in the south of Malaya.

 From Singapore, they proceeded to Beverly Hills in California.
 When in California, they were informed that Hand of the Cause of God Emilia Collins was willing to pay for their visas and persuaded them to proceed to Cocos Keeling Islands.
 Overcoming insurmountable obstacles, they stayed on West Island, the capital of the Cocos Keeling Islands (at the Qantas Airport South Indian Ocean Station).
 Several of the staff and residents became Bahá’ís .
 The first to accept Bahá’u’lláh was the store -keeper, Fred Baldwin.
 Their pioneering to Cocos Keeling Islands once again brought them into Malaya.